awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-rds-database-instance.md

 *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)

 `KmsKeyId`  <a name="cfn-rds-dbinstance-kmskeyid"></a>
-The ARN of the AWS Key Management Service \(AWS KMS\) master key that's used to encrypt the DB instance, such as `arn:aws:kms:us-east-1:012345678910:key/abcd1234-a123-456a-a12b-a123b4cd56ef`\.
+The Arn of the AWS Key Management Service \(AWS KMS\) master key that's used to encrypt the DB instance, such as `arn:aws:kms:us-east-1:012345678910:key/abcd1234-a123-456a-a12b-a123b4cd56ef`\.
 If you enable the `StorageEncrypted` property but don't specify this property, AWS CloudFormation uses the default master key\.
 If you specify this property, you must set the `StorageEncrypted` property to `true`\.
 If you specify the `SourceDBInstanceIdentifier` property, the value is inherited from the source DB instance if the read replica is created in the same region\.
 If you specify this property when you create a read replica from an unencrypted DB instance, the read replica is encrypted\.
 If you create an encrypted read replica in a different AWS Region, then you must specify a KMS key for the destination AWS Region\.
 KMS encryption keys are specific to the region that they're created in, and you can't use encryption keys from one region in another region\.
 If you specify `DBSecurityGroups`, AWS CloudFormation ignores this property\.
 To specify both a security group and this property, you must use a VPC security group\.
 For more information about Amazon RDS and VPC, see [Using Amazon RDS with Amazon VPC](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_VPC.html) in the *Amazon RDS User Guide*\.